camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/create-workflow-instance.md

 You can shut down this worker now.

-Select the "Finished Instances" checkbox in the bottom left of Operate, refresh the page, and voila!
+Select the **Finished Instances** checkbox in the bottom left of Operate, refresh the page, and voila!
 You'll see your first completed Zeebe workflow instance.

 ![First Workflow Instance Complete](assets/tutorial-4.4-no-insurance-complete.png)

-Because the "Ship With Insurance" task has a different job type, we need to create a second worker that can take on this job.
+Because the `Ship With Insurance` task has a different job type, we need to create a second worker that can take on this job.

 **Linux**